 That's the way this would all work out.

-There is thousands of people, there are thousands of people like me trying to do it legally, currently in the system.
+There are thousands of people like me trying to do it legally currently in the system.

-My other question is uh when these illegals, and it will go through, I think, uh, when when he starts giving them uh green cards and citizenship, are those thousands of people who are trying to do it legally going to be pushed to one side?
+My other question is: when these illegals, and it will go through, I think, when he starts giving them green cards and citizenship, are those thousands of people who are trying to do it legally going to be pushed to one side under the back of the queue?

 Yes.

-And then if you want to get in line for permanent status, eventually become a citizen, people uh that that that are following the the quote unquote rules and the law on this, nobody's looking at it.
+And then if you want to get in line for permanent status, eventually become a citizen, people that are following the quote-unquote rules of the law on this.

 That's where immigration law is being enforced by the people who identify themselves and get in line.